PseudoDevs/IamGhost/FATAL12.md

-Last updated: 2024-04-02 19:38:00
+Last updated: 2024-04-02 19:38:33
-Random Quote: True wisdom comes to each of us when we realize how little we understand about life, ourselves, and the world around us. - Isocrates
+Random Quote: We know what we are but know not what we may be. - William Shakespeare